open-mmlab/mmaction2/tools/data/hvu/preparing_hvu.md

 bash generate_rawframes_filelist.sh
 ```

 ## Step 5.
-Generate File List for each individual tag categories.
+Generate File List for Each Individual Tag Categories.

 This part is **optional** if you don't want to train models on HVU for a specific tag category.